-M. Compliance
+K. Compliance

-The Court should deduct, biweekly, the amount of Union regular and periodic dues and service fees, insurance premiums, COPE deductions, and any special membership assessments as may be specified by the Union under the authority of an authorization card furnished by the Union and signed by the unit member.
+The Court shall deduct, biweekly, the amount of Union regular and periodic dues and service fees, insurance premiums, COPE deductions, and any special membership assessments as may be specified by the Union under the authority of an authorization card furnished by the Union and signed by the unit member.

-Dues shall be deducted only for members of the Union within the represented units; fair share fees shall be deducted only for those bargaining unit members identified as fair share fee payers.
+Dues shall be deducted only for members of the Union within the represented units.

 Each pay period, the Court shall provide the Union office with an electronic file listing all current members of the unit including newly hired unit members.
-This list shall include all information detailed in Section 1.5.E., in addition to employee number, pay rate, and dues deduction amounts.
+This list shall include all information detailed in Section 1.5.E., in additional to employee number, pay rate, and dues deduction amounts.